carbon-language/carbon-lang/docs/project/going_public.md

 certain things without wider usage and deployment experience.

-As Carbon evolves, we should consider and document where we would benefit from or be blocked by field experience that requires going public.
+As Carbon evolves, we should consider and document where we would benefit from or be blocked on field experience that requires going public.
 We should record these needs in terms of concrete open questions that need to be addressed by field experience.
 We should regularly review this set of open questions.
 At some point, the value of addressing this set of open questions via public field